By William Hofmann, ValueChampion

 I hope to realise my career aspiration of having my own interior design business in five years.
 I hope to build a dynamic and successful enterprise with a good company culture, solid team and satisfied clients—one that creates a positive contribution to the environment and society.

-This article was originally published on ValueChampion and reproduced with permission.
+This article was originally published on ValueChampion and has been republished with permission.